 This part of Australia is much more arid than the coastal areas, but not as dry as the centre of the continent.
 Lying between the coast and the desert, this part of the country is home to an incredible variety of birds of Australian Outback from tiny Bee-eaters to the magnificent Wedge-tail eagle.

-This post is a summary of Australian native birds that you can expect to see in the Australian Outback without too much effort.
+This post is a summary of Australian native birds that you can see in the Australian Outback without too much effort.
 An excellent guide to finding birds is The Complete Guide to Finding the Birds of Australia.

 The Emu & the Bustard

 The Emu is a large native Australian bird that occurs in the drier parts of Eastern Australia.
 Standing over two meters tall, Emus sometimes remind me of prehistoric creatures, especially when only their long necks and small heads tower over surrounding vegetation.

 Apart from their ungainly appearance emus are known for their unusual parenting system.
 The female’s only job is to lay the eggs, after which she departs for the greener pastures, leaving the male to look after the brood.
 And the males take their job very seriously.